JRegimbal/CanHaptics501/labs/lab4.md

 The actual tuning parameters needed to be updated.
 I noticed that the high differentiator value resulted in lots of vibration coming from the motor and the proportional value was too low to really follow the moving point once it got close enough.
-The new values used are P=0.06, I = 0.03 (no change), D=0.60, and smoothness is 0.80.
+The new values used are P=0.06, I=0.03 (no change), D=0.60, and smoothness is 0.80.
 Loop time was kept at 500 since that is the fastest that can reliably be run.
 With these parameters, the end effector roughly follows the target along a circular path.

 <video width="100%" controls>